GenerousLabs/share/do.md

     - Import the repo
     - Read the ping message
     - Post a pong message
+  - Put a connections.yaml file in the me repo
+    - Array of objects, one per connection
 - [ ] Kill the console.error() on key creation

 ## Low priority

+- [ ] Pass name from connection / subscription through to redux
+  - Currently it's silently dropped in `_createNewRepo()`
 - [ ] Refactor creating repos into a saga
   - Right now it's a function that returns a RepoInRedux
   - It should be a saga that pushes to redux on its own